SintraCascaisSesimbra.com

 The best independent guide to Estoril

-Related articles: Introduction to Estoril - Lisbon guide
+Related articles: Estoril guide - Lisbon guide

 Estoril is the third from last station along the railway, and this is where to exit for the casino, the coastline promenade and the Praia do Tamariz beach.
 There is a second, smaller station in Estoril, Monte Estoril, which serves the area between the town and Cascais.

-A single fare from Lisbon to Estoril costs €2.45/€1.25 (adult/child) and is a four-zone fare.
-The ticket is charged to the reusable Navegante card, which is used for all public transport in the Lisbon region.
-The card costs €0.50 for the initial purchase, and each traveller must have their own card.
+A single fare from Lisbon to Estoril costs €2.45 for adults and €1.25 for children, covering four fare zones.
+Tickets are charged to the Navegante card, the reusable smartcard used across Lisbon's public transport network, which costs €0.50 for the initial purchase.
+Each traveller needs their own card.

 The train to Estoril